For Patients & Caregivers

 Laboratory studies suggest that mangosteen inhibits enzymes involved in inflammation.

-This use is not supported by clinical trials.
+This use is not supported by clinical trials, and in an animal study appeared to worsen ulcerative colitis.

 There are no clinical data to support this use.